 Barcelona is famous for having a trendy and casual blend of European and Mediterranean style.
 To no surprise, shopping in Barcelona is a very easy and pleasant experience, as the city is home to the best names in the industry, and offers many different ways to make the most of your shopping.

 This concept has been introduced in Barcelona with great success and it slowly has become the new way to shop.
-These are the most popular shopping malls in Barcelona:
+These are the most popular shopping centers in Barcelona: